At ContentGuppy, we’ve been able to acquire some amazing links for our clients.

 Source Articles

-First, we have to find a list of sites who might want to include our link in their article.
+One of the most important aspects of any link building strategy is to find a list of sites who might want to include our link in their article.

 To do that, we use Ahrefs Content Explorer.